ethereum-optimism/docs/pages/operators/chain-operators/tools/Deployer.md

 **Global configuration:**

+- `deploymentStrategy`: Used to deploy both to live chains and L1 genesis files.
+Valid values are `live` and `genesis`.
 - `configType`: Type of configuration to use ("standard-overrides" is most common)
 - `l1ChainID`: The chain ID of the L1 network you're deploying to
 - `fundDevAccounts`: Whether to fund development accounts on L2 (set to false for production)